AstromechZA/redditfs_prototype/README.md

 - `fuse` on ubuntu or `osxfuse` on OSX
 - Other dependencies are Python modules that will be installed upon `setup.py install`.

+### Is the code any good?
+- Some parts are good, overall it's pretty hacked together.
+(Hey it's a proof of concept!)
+- LRU Expiring Cache works well.

 ### What more could be done?

 - It only lists the top 25 posts of each subreddit, and by default lists only the top 25 subreddits since those are default